apache/mxnet/example/gluon/DCGAN/README.md

                             To record the inception_score, default is True.

-use below code to train DCGAN model with default configurations and dataset(cifar10), and metric with inception_score:
+Use the following Python script to train a DCGAN model with default configurations using the CIFAR-10 dataset and record metrics with `inception_score`:
 ```python
 python dcgan.py
 ```